eclipse/paho.mqtt.rust/README.md

 #### Building the Paho C library with or without SSL/TLS

+To build the Paho C library with SSL/TLS we depend on the `openssl-sys` crate.
+The `openssl-sys` crate supports automatically detecting OpenSSL installations, manually pointing towards an OpenSSL installation using environment variables or building and statically linking to a vendored copy of OpenSSL (see the `openssl-sys` documentation for all available [options](https://docs.rs/openssl/latest/openssl/#building)).
+To use the vendored option, please use the `vendored-ssl` feature which also enables the `bundled` and `ssl` features.

-Building with SSL happens automatically as "ssl" is a default feature.
+Building with SSL happens automatically as `ssl` is a default feature.
 It requires the OpenSSL libraries be installed for the target.
-If they are in a non-standard place, then the `OPENSSL_ROOT_DIR` environment variable should be set, pointing at the top-level install path, with the .lib, .a and other library files in a `lib/` directory just under the root.
+If they are in a non-standard place, then the `OPENSSL_DIR` environment variable should be set, pointing at the top-level install path, with the .lib, .a and other library files in a `lib/` directory just under the root.
 Use like:

-    $ export OPENSSL_ROOT_DIR=/home/myacct/openssl
+    $ export OPENSSL_DIR=/home/myacct/openssl

 or wherever the library was installed.